 Regent’s Canal Walk: Starting in Little Venice, this 5 km path takes you along a scenic walk past Regent’s Park, Primrose Hill, and then finally arriving at Camden Lock.
 This area is now home to some of London’s most desirable addresses, and you’ll get to check out lots of cute canal boats along the way.

 Woolwich/Greenwich Foot Tunnel: The Royal Borough’s two foot tunnels at Greenwich and Woolwich are used by 1.5 million people a year.
 You too can walk UNDER the Thames instead of over it.

 South Bank: South Bank is London’s cultural district, home to national centres for arts, film and performance as well as The London Eye!

 Leadenhall Market: Leadenhall Market is a modern retail hub within a spectacular Victorian market setting.
 There are numerous independent and high street shops, offices and a wide variety of bars, pubs and restaurants all nestled within this bustling commercial area of the City.

-Portobello Road Market: Portobello Road, the world’s largest antiques market with over 1,000 dealers selling every kind of antique and collectible.
+Portobello Road Market: Portobello Road, the world’s largest antique market with over 1,000 dealers selling every kind of antique and collectable.
 Discover one of London’s best loved landmarks which contains the most extensive selection of antiques in Britain.